mikestefanello/pagoda/README.md

 - All navigation links use [boost](https://htmx.org/docs/#boosting) which dynamically replaces the page content with an AJAX request, providing a SPA-like experience.
 - All forms use either [boost](https://htmx.org/docs/#boosting) or [hx-post](https://htmx.org/docs/#triggers) to submit via AJAX.
 - The mock search autocomplete modal uses [hx-get](https://htmx.org/docs/#targets) to fetch search results from the server via AJAX and update the UI.
+- The mock posts on the homepage/dashboard use [hx-get](https://htmx.org/docs/#targets) to fetch and page posts vi AJAX.

 All of this can be easily accomplished without writing any JavaScript at all.